Assignment 1: Socket Programming and Measurement

 - Decrease link rate between

-file.
+r1andr2to 10Mbps.
+This can be done by uncommenting line #5 in thelabs/six_hosts_two_routers/r1.startupfile.
 You have to clean up the previous Kathara lab before every change.
 Relaunch it after the change. - Measure and report path latency and throughput between two hosts,

-as a server as the provided Kathara lab configuration only limits the one-way bandwidth.
+Edit: For this experiment, please useh1as a client andh4as a server as the provided Kathara lab configuration only limits the one-way bandwidth.

-in addition to uncommenting line #5 to change the bi-directional link bandwidth.
+Edit: Alternatively, you can add the below tor2.startupin addition to uncommenting line #5 to change the bi-directional link bandwidth.
 Make sure commenting it out after this experiment.

-tc qdisc add dev eth1 root tbf rate 10mbit buffer 10mb latency 10ms
+tc qdisc add dev eth1 root tbf rate 10mbit buffer 10mb latency 10ms - How does it change compared to Q1?

 Q5: Impact of link latency on end-to-end throughput and latency.